 What to Do If Your Kids Have Been Detained by CPS/CSD

 These are suggestions only.
 Talk with your Attorney, Case Worker and/or Therapist, and follow any Court orders related to your case.
+These suggestions should not be considered therapy.
+Please contact us if you would like information about therapy services.

 Give the Social Worker contact information for the other parent, family members or close friends that may be able to care for your children while you go through the Court process.
 If you do not have a family member or close friend who is able to provide care, your child/ren may be placed in foster care.